realgolf/realgolf/README.md

 Exact is a game which goal it is to play exact as possible to a few numbers, for example every tens give 3 points and all numbers with twice the same number are giving 3 Points, 100 meters gives 5 points, everything above 100 and below 5 gives -1 Points.

+### Precision

+Precision is the third game I have developed.
+The objective of the game is to get as close to the targets as possible.
+For every meter you miss the target, you will receive a deduction of one point.
+The winner of the game is the player with the highest points at the end.
+The game concludes when only one player has points remaining.
+You can observe the distance you need to shoot and the current team, along with the remaining points for each team.

 ## FAQ